 The degradation it generates in certain neighborhoods forces lifelong residents to flee them.
 But those who cannot afford to leave remain trapped in these neighborhoods against their will, becoming victims of an increasingly deteriorated, insecure, oppressive, and decaying environment.

-Let us not allow this to happen.
-Let us not open the doors of reasonably evolved societies to barbarian invaders, as the Roman Empire did with those who would eventually destroy and dominate it.
-And in schools and families, let us foster openness to what is nourishing and healthy internationalism (in balance with a healthy attachment to the positive aspects of the cultural heritage inherited from one’s own family and society) versus backward and harmful tribalism.
+Let’s not allow this to happen.
+Let’s not open the doors of reasonably evolved societies to barbarian invaders, as the Roman Empire did with those who would eventually destroy and dominate it.
+And in schools and families, let’s foster openness to what is nourishing and healthy internationalism (in balance with a healthy attachment to the positive aspects of the cultural heritage inherited from one’s own family and society) versus backward and harmful tribalism.

-LET’S BUILD A BETTER WORLD!: Let’s be open, but not to what is harmful
+BUILDING A BETTER WORLD!
+Be open, but not to what is harmful

 Thank you for sharing and raising awareness if you want a society that always improves, never worsens.